- Norwich, CT

 - Patient: Ovarian and Fallopian Tube Cancer

-- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: about 4 years ago, Female, Age: 50, Stage 0
+- Patient Info: Currently in active treatment (initial surgery, receiving chemo rounds/radiation), Diagnosed: over 4 years ago, Female, Age: 50, Stage 0

 - View this journey (5 Experiences)

 The reason I don't sleep, I am afraid not waking up.
 I know that sounds strange because my tumor is pressing on my lungs and heart.
 I wake up all night long.

 I have days that I want to just give up.
 I am tired being in wheel chair and use a walker.
 I can't walk because the tumor.